Séamus Ó hEocha: Early and personal life

-Ó hEocha was born James Hough in Ballyshane, Monagea, south of Newcastlewest, County Limerick.
-He was one of six children of David Patrick Hough, a farmer, and his wife Honora, née Dowling.
+Ó hEocha was born James Hough in Ballyshane, Monagea, south of Newcastle West, County Limerick.
+He was one of six children of David Hough, a farmer, and his wife Honora, née Dowling.
 His mother tongue was English.
 After primary school he worked in Dublin and attended Irish classes in the Gaelic League with Brian O'Higgins.
 He considered emigrating to the United States where his relative P. H. McCarthy was an influential trade unionist.
 Instead he got a job teaching Irish for the League around County Kildare.

-He married Mairéad Ní Dhruacháin and they had three children: Colm, later an academic and administrator; Aonghus; and Déirdre.
+He married Mairéad Ní Dhruacháin and they had three children, including Colm.
 He died in Bon Secours Hospital, Cork, and his funeral mass was celebrated by Daniel Cohalan, Bishop of Waterford and Lismore, and attended by the President, Éamon de Valera, and other political and Irish-language figures.

 Career

 Ó hEocha studied Irish in Coláiste na Mumhan in Ballingeary, passing an exam in 1906 and gaining the nickname "An Fear Mór" in 1908.
 He worked as a timire, organising Irish classes around Munster for the Gaelic League.
 Later he taught Irish in Cistercian College, Roscrea and Mungret College.
 Having earlier helped pay for the building of Coláiste na Rinne in 1906, he became its principal when it became a primary school in 1919.
 He and the Coláiste more generally were credited with slowing the encroachment of English as the vernacular into the small Ring Gaeltacht, although in later years he was pessimistic about its survival.